qingqingqingli/libasm/README.md

 	- `ft_read`
 	- `ft_strdup`

-- Erroes during syscalls need to be checked and set properly
+- `Errors` during syscalls need to be checked and set properly